JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 It integrates seamlessly with the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers)  [@jso] ecosystem.

 The smooth objective $f$ can be defined via [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) [@orban-siqueira-nlpmodels-2020], which provides a standardized Julia API for representing nonlinear programming (NLP) problems.

-The nonsmooth term $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which provides a broad collection of regularizers and indicators of simple sets.
+The nonsmooth term $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl).

-With $f$ and $h$ modeled, the companion package [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl) provides a way to pair them into a *Regularized Nonlinear Programming Model*
+Given $f$ and $h$, the companion package [RegularizedProblems.jl](https://github.com/JuliaSmoothOptimizers/RegularizedProblems.jl) provides a way to pair them into a *Regularized Nonlinear Programming Model*

 ```julia
 reg_nlp = RegularizedNLPModel(f, h)